 Diversify across fund houses

-Track your investments through websites like valueresearchonline.com, mutualfundsindia.com and moneycontrol.com, which are complied on a quarterly basis.
+Track your investments through websites like valueresearchonline.com, mutualfundsindia.com, and moneycontrol.com, which are compiled on a quarterly basis.

 And the caveat …

 Mutual funds are not immune to risk: risk is inherent to their operation.
 Different plans have differing degrees of risk, depending upon the fund’s management style and its objective; it is important that you know the risk involved in your fund(s).

 As far as statistics are concerned, real estate/property investment is, and always has been, the most powerful type of investment for building wealth.
 It has been said that over 90% of the world’s millionaires got there by owning property.
 Investing in property offers two major benefits: capital growth and tax advantages.